mashcom/originality-integration-fiverr/README.md

         }

-`python manage.py makemigrations`
+`python3 manage.py makemigrations`

-`python manage.py migrate`
+`python3 manage.py migrate`

 **6. Create a superuser for the Django application by running the following command:**

-`python manage.py createsuperuser`
+`python3 manage.py createsuperuser`

 Follow the prompts to set a username and password for the superuser.

 **7. Run the Django application by running the following command:**

-`python manage.py runserver
+`python3 manage.py runserver
 `
 Open a web browser and navigate to **http://127.0.0.1:8000/admin/** to access the Django admin panel.
 Log in using the username and password you set for the superuser in step 6.